 Empathy is especially important when patients face mental illness.
 The National Institute of Mental Health (NIMH) reports that approximately 20% of U.S. adults lived with a mental illness in 2019.
 The nature and prevalence of mental illness make the ability of psychiatric mental health nurse practitioners (PMHNPs) to empathize with their patients a critical component of their care delivery strategy.
 When PMHNPs show empathy, they can ultimately improve health outcomes.

-Individuals who pursue Doctor of Nursing Practice (DNP) programs and aspire to become PMHNPs can benefit from understanding the important role that empathy plays in helping patients with mental illness.
+Individuals who pursue an online BSN to DNP and aspire to become PMHNPs can benefit from understanding the important role that empathy plays in helping patients with mental illness.

 The Characteristics of Empathy in the PMHNP Role